Floer Homology: From Generalized Morse-Smale Dynamical Systems to Forman's Combinatorial Vector Fields: Acknowledgments

-The first author would like to thank C\'edric De Groote, Parvaneh Joharinad and Rostislav Matveev for their enlightening comments/questions, on the first draft, which helped to improve the manuscript. \end {document}
+The authors would like to thank Clemens Bannwart and Claudia Landi for pointing out a problem with the original formulation of Theorem 2.9, as mentioned in the Remark 2.11.
+The first author thanks C\'edric De Groote, Parvaneh Joharinad and Rostislav Matveev for their enlightening comments/questions, on the first draft, which helped to improve the manuscript. \end {document}